ncatlab/nlab-content/pages/9/7/3/1/1379/content.md

 ## References

-For the definition of a material class in [[homotopy type theory]], see section 10.5.3 of:
+For the definition of a material class relative to a universe $U$ in [[homotopy type theory]], see section 10.5.3 of:

 * *Homotopy Type Theory: Univalent Foundations of Mathematics*, The [[Univalent Foundations Project]], Institute for Advanced Study, 2013. ([web](http://homotopytypetheory.org/book/), [pdf](http://hottheory.files.wordpress.com/2013/03/hott-online-323-g28e4374.pdf))